-According to American Fair Credit Council (AFCC) report in debt settlement, 95% of the clients saved money after paying fees.
-On the other hand, for every $1 paid in fees the consumer saves $2.64.
+According to American Fair Credit Council (AFCC) report on debt settlement, 95% of the clients saved money after paying fees.
+On the other hand, for every $1 paid in fees, the consumer saves $2.64.

 What are the types of debt settlement?

 There are two main types of debt settlement.
 One is called DIY debt settlement and the second is called Professional debt settlement.

 1. DIY or Do-It-Yourself debt settlement

 In a DIY or do-it-yourself debt settlement strategy, the borrower personally communicates with the lender to settle his debt.
 He discusses his problems and tries to convince the creditor to settle his debt.

 This strategy is so beneficial.
 Because you don’t need to pay any extra cost or fee to any third-party debt settlement professional or company.
 This way you can save a lot of money.

 But on the other hand, everyone can’t do this.
 Because you need to act strategically to convince the lender that you really deserve debt relief.
 You must have to present your financial situation as worse as possible so the lender gets in fear of losing all of his money.

 Along with that, you should have confidence.
 Without confidence, it is very difficult to persuade creditors to settle the debt.

 Here you don’t negotiate directly with your creditor.
 Here you include a third party called a debt settlement company.
 The company then contacts your lender on your behalf of you to negotiate the debt.